 Fraternity and Sorority Organizational Sanctions

-Greek life is administered through the Office of Residence Life.
-Violations of the Student Code of Conduct involving fraternities and sororities have been delegated to and are administered by the Office of Residence Life according to the Student Disciplinary Procedures and the Residence Life Judicial Handbook.
-Incidents that might involve the sanction of probation, suspension, and/or expulsion will be reviewed by both the Office of Residence Life and the Office of Student Life (see procedures below).
-Conduct issues involving fraternities and sororities occurring either on or off campus will be directed to the Coordinator of Greek Life.
-Cases may also be referred to the Greek Judicial Review Board (in lieu of an administrative decision) at the discretion of the administrator reviewing the case.
+Fraternity and Sorority Life is administered through Housing and Residence Life.
+Violations of the Student Code of Conduct involving fraternities and sororities have been delegated to and are administered by Housing and Residence Life according to the Student Disciplinary Procedures and the Residence Life Judicial Handbook.
+Incidents that might involve the sanction of probation, suspension, and/or expulsion will be reviewed by both the Housing and Residence Life and the Office of Student Life (see procedures below).
+Conduct issues involving fraternities and sororities occurring either on or off campus will be directed to the Assistant Director of Fraternity and Sorority Life.
+Cases may also be referred to the individual councils' judicial boards (in lieu of an administrative decision) at the discretion of the administrator reviewing the case.

 Fraternity/Sorority Conduct Organizational Sanctions The following is a list of proposed sanctions and procedures to be utilized in addressing any inappropriate conduct among fraternities or sororities.